Annuore/anu-i4ops/README.md

 * [**K3s-prereq**](roles/k3s-prereq)
 This role installs all softwares and dependencies required for K3s to run.
 * [**K3s_cluster**](roles/k3s_cluster)
 This role deploys the K3s cluster.
 It starts the k3s service on the master node, generates a join token for the workers and then adds the workers to the cluster.
-It also generates the kube-vip rRBAC manifest and adds the daemonset manifest to the auto-deploy directory.
+It also generates the kube-vip RBAC manifest and adds the daemonset manifest to the auto-deploy directory.
 * [**Post-cluster-config**](roles/post-cluster-config)
 This role install argocd and rancher management server via helm.
 * [**Reset**](roles/reset)